louisjensen/game-creator/doc/plan/PROJECT_PLAN.md

     * able to create a reusable object, such as a power block
     * Users can drag and drop onto a scrollable page
     * Upload a new image
-    * Ability to respond to basic events
+    * Ability to respond to basic engine.external.events
     * Save a created game that can then be run by runner
     * Upload a game to edit
 * Game Runner